JBader89/PlugBot/README.md

 .join - Makes the bot join the waitlist.
 .leave - Makes the bot leave the waitlist.
 .meh - Makes the bot cast a downvote.
 .props - Makes the bot give props to the user.
+.similar - Returns similar artists of the current artist, .similar [givenArtist] returns similar artists of a given artist.
 .skip - Makes the bot skip the current song.
 .track - Returns Last.fm info about the current song.
 .translate - Returns a translation of given words with .translate [givenWords] '([language])', English by default.